css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 21. See Code Block information at a glance

 == Changelog ==
+= 8.0.2 =
+* Remove: CJT License Setup form as CJT is now 100% FREE.
+* Fix: Multi site CJT Network Extensions is not loaded.

 = 8.0.1 =
 * Fix: Fresh installer stopped when 'Adding Wordpress built-in scripts and styles as CJT Templates'
 * Fix: Dashboard metabox notices when CJT is not yet installed